MarkCodering/deepgraph/README.md

 # DeepGraph Next.js App

 This project is a Next.js application that demonstrates Supabase authentication and a simple documentation layout.
+Styling is provided by Tailwind CSS.

 ## Development